namit12ks/M-QAM-Performance-Analysis-AWGN/README.md

 To truly understand the impact of channel noise, the project includes a real-time visualization of the Constellation Diagram as both the modulation order ($M$) and the Signal-to-Noise Ratio (SNR) increase.

+* 64-QAM constellation captured mid-simulation.
+The yellow dots represent received symbols scattered by AWGN, while the red crosses denote the ideal mathematical decision points.*
 ![64-QAM Constellation](Screenshot%202026-02-21%20at%2011.25.33%20PM.png)
-*Caption: A 64-QAM constellation captured mid-simulation.
-The yellow dots represent received symbols scattered by AWGN, while the red crosses denote the ideal mathematical decision points.*

 **[🎥 Watch the full Constellation SNR Sweep Video Here](link_to_your_video.mp4)**